UoB-OOP/coms10017/SETUP.md

 JavaFX jar as a separate package.

  1. Update apt by typing `sudo apt-get update`
- 2. Install OpenJDK and OpenJFX by typing `sudo apt-get install openjdk-8-jdk libopenjfx-java`
+ 2. Install OpenJDK and OpenJFX by typing `sudo apt-get install openjdk-8-jdk openjfx libopenjfx-java`

 Other Linux distribution should have similar packages, which you can obtain through the corresponding package manager.